AdamJonR/CommonSongsData/README.md

 This repository contains some of the data stored in the database utilized by http://commonsongs.com, a web application that was built to help users of the Smule karaoke application to find songs to sing together.
 All of the data in the file is publicly visible through the Smule website, and the data is raw and unordered.
+The most recent upload contains over 2 million performances, and these performances span across over 20,000 singers.

 ## File Download